 Summary

-The “This site can’t provide a secure connection” message in MAMP not only prevents access to your site, but it can also be concerning due to the potential security implications.
+The “This site can’t provide a secure connection” error in MAMP not only prevents access to your site, but it can also be concerning due to the potential security implications.
 Fortunately, it’s usually benign and relatively easy to fix.

 This error typically indicates a problem with either your browser’s configuration or the SSL certificate on your site (on localhost, this usually means you don’t have one at all).
-Fixing it simply involves generating an SSL certificate for localhost using OpenSSL.
+Fixing it involves generating an SSL certificate for localhost using OpenSSL.
 By following the tips listed above, you should be able to resolve this error quickly so you can get back to work.